Adventures Abroad is a constantly changing mix of women who get together to travel, explore, shop, and above all, have fun.

 From expert to novice, all are welcome.

 Are you one of those people who have secret stashes of fabric swatches, wools, embroidery silks or half completed projects languishing in a cupboard somewhere?
 Are you someone who is working on a project and would enjoy a natter while you work?
 Are you missing doing something with your fingers but just can't think of what to do?
 Did you always fancy learning to quilt or do cross stitch but never got round to it?
 We meet at one of our fellow stitchers' houses from 10 to 12 every few weeks.

-Come along to this 8 week drawing course and unlock your inner artist in a relaxed, no pressure environment.
-Each week we will work on a specific skill such as perspective, proportion, shading and toning using charcoal, graphite and coloured pencils.
+Come along to this 10 week drawing course and unlock your inner artist in a relaxed, no pressure environment.
+Each week we will work on a specific skill such as perspective, proportion, shading and toning using a variety of media.
 It doesn’t matter if you’re a complete beginner or more advanced.
 Classes will be tailored to both ends of the spectrum.
 All materials will be supplied and there will be snacks!!
 100% of the course fee will be donated to charity.